 Special Collections: Papers, photographs, moving images, audio, and other types of documentation from individuals, organizations, and businesses.
 These cover a wide variety of subjects: history, medicine, anthropology, public policy, social sciences, humanities, scientific, engineering, and so forth.
 These collections are listed alphabetically in the collections list and Archives reference personnel will be happy to assist you with identifying collections that relate to your research topic.

 University records: Official publications and permanent and historical records of UAA, ACC, APU, and predecessor agencies.
-These include student newspapers, Chancellor’s office records, course catalogs and schedules, and a variety of records from individual colleges and university offices.
+These include student newspapers, Chancellor’s office records, University Advancement photographs, and a variety of records from individual colleges and university offices.
 Some of these collections are listed on the university records section of the site, but not all.
 The Archives Reference Desk will be happy to assist you with locating university records not on the site’s listing.

 Rare Books and University Theses: Archives and Special Collections also provides access to the Consortium Library’s Rare Books collection and copies of most master’s theses submitted to both UAA and APU.
 All of the books in Rare Books and the Theses collection are listed in the Consortium Library catalog.

 Support the Archives